- What Causes Hip Joint Pain?

 Additional Benefits for Joint Mobility

 These healthy fats may also help improve joint lubrication and flexibility.
-Some research suggests omega-3 supplementation may reduce symptoms associated with inflammatory joint conditions.
+This same body of research suggests omega-3 supplementation may reduce symptoms associated with inflammatory joint conditions specifically, with effects generally becoming noticeable after 8–12 weeks of consistent use.

 Fatty fish such as salmon, sardines, and mackerel are among the best natural sources of omega-3 fatty acids.